 The goal for both airports and airlines is to adjust to the so called “smart passenger”.
 A smart passenger is always connected and treats his airport journey as an experience.
 These travelers prefer to eat and shop at the airport.
 From online booking and check-in to the end destination, staying connected is essential to these passengers’ experience.

 Another waiting period for the passenger is in-flight.
 Here, based on the length of flight, some people prefer to read or sleep.
 For passengers who bring their own personal device, over 90 percent of airlines are planning to provide wireless access in the next years.
-As the value of the global inflight Wi-Fi market is expected to reach close to five billion U.S. dollars by 2020, Wi-Fi reliability has become one of the most important factors.
+As the value of the global inflight Wi-Fi market is expected to reach 5.6 billion U.S. dollars by 2021, Wi-Fi reliability has become one of the most important factors.

 Baggage operations have been improving over the past years but are still costing the global airline industry over two billion U.S. dollars every year.
 Some 60 percent of passenger would like to be informed about their baggage status without having to worry if their bag is going to be at the bag collection point or not.
 One of the main causes of a bag being mishandled is the transfer process.
 For this, Radio Frequency Identification (RFID) devices at airports promise to save up more than 1.2 billion U.S. dollars by 2022 and provide real time baggage tracking and notification.